In some neighborhoods in our region — and near many schools — young people face the threat of gun violence on a daily basis.

 Produced by Julie Depenbrock

-- Dr. Dean Metcalf Chief, Laboratory of Allergic Diseases, National Institute of Allergy and Infectious Diseases at the National Institutes of Health
+- Dr. Dean Metcalfe Chief, Laboratory of Allergic Diseases, National Institute of Allergy and Infectious Diseases at the National Institutes of Health

 - Susan Kosisky Director, U.S. Army Centralized Allergen Extract Lab